initialcommit-com/git-sim/README.md

 ```

 ## Installation
-See **QuickStart** section for details on installing manim and other dependencies.
+See **Quickstart** section for details on installing manim and other dependencies.
 Then run:

 ```console
 $ pip3 install git-sim